Create meditations without recording during Early Access

 How to Delete an Empty Line

-If you have an empty line block in your script that you don't need, you can easily remove it.
+If you have an empty line in your script that you don't need, you can easily remove it.

 1. Click your cursor onto the empty line (in the area where you would normally type).

 2. Press the Backspace or Delete key on your keyboard.
+You can also use the trash can button to delete that line (hover over the line to see it).

 Pasting Text from an External Source